Health and help for the local bus service -

-The new 142 bus from Goring to Reading on Saturdays and Sundays (routes 142-148) passing Beale Park, Basildon House, Pangbourne, Whitchurch Hill and Caversham has opened up many more fantastic walks along the Thames and through the woods on the edge of the Chilterns.
+We also run buses from Goring to Reading on Saturdays and Sundays (routes 142-148) passing Beale Park, Basildon House, Pangbourne, Whitchurch Hill and Caversham.
+There's a choice of many fantastic walks along the Thames and through the woods on the edge of the Chilterns to enjoy.
 The service runs four times a day Mondays to Fridays, three times a day on Saturdays.

 Well behaved dogs are welcome on the buses, so add a bit of variety to your daily walks by hopping on the bus and trying somewhere new!